docsforadobe/javascript-tools-guide/5 - Interapplication Communictation with Scripts/cross-dom-functions.rst

 In Mac OS®, the installation startup folders are:
 /Library/Application Support/Adobe/Startup Scripts CS5/Adobe AppName/

-NOTE: This is not the location in which to store your own startup scripts; see "Scripting for specific applications" on page 12.
+NOTE: This is not the location in which to store your own startup scripts; see :ref:`scripting-for-specific-applications`.

 .. _cross-dom-api-reference:

 Cross-DOM API reference
 -----------------------
-All exported functions, including those of the cross-DOM API, are invoked through the exporting application, identified by its namespace specifier (see "Namespace specifiers" on page 193).
+All exported functions, including those of the cross-DOM API, are invoked through the exporting application, identified by its namespace specifier (see :ref:`namespace-specifiers`).
 For example:
 //execute an Illustrator script in version 12 illustrator12.executeScript(myAIScript);